Foundations

 Before we can continue, we must first stress one detail of importance:

 We can only support what is provided within the scope of our curriculum.
 We do not support native Windows as a development environment.
 Using Windows has been discussed many times and it is not feasible to do so at this time.
-Please do not ask us to support Windows, and please do not bring it up in the Discord.
+Please do not ask us to support Windows, and do not bring it up in the Discord.
 We are constantly evaluating our curriculum to keep content as fresh and accessible as possible, and Windows has not proven to be a path of low resistance.
+For more information on The Odin Project and Windows, we have a list of reasons why Windows is not a supported OS in The Odin Project.

 With that out of the way, we need to set up an appropriate development environment!